Dr. Childress Website Resources for Parental Alienation

 Trans-Generational Structure of the Alienation Dynamic

-A Parental Alienation Dynamic involves the trans-generational transmission of psychological-relationship trauma across three generations of the family.
+Attachment-based "parental alienation" involves the trans-generational transmission of psychological-relationship trauma across three generations of the family.
 In order to discuss the form and nature of the alienation dynamic, a descriptive nomenclature is needed that labels the participants.
+Traditional

 Description of Re-Enactment Narrative